THE CAMPERDOWN FARM TEAM

 Our Camperdown farm is run by a small crew of farming folk who are dedicated to growing good clean local food and providing a unique opportunity for education and community building.

-GENERAL MANAGER // Emma is a founding PCF board member and has a background across small business, small-scale farming, urban sustainability, permaculture and education in slow living skills.
+FARM MANAGER // Emma is a founding PCF board member and has a background across small business, small-scale farming, urban sustainability, permaculture and education in slow living skills.
 She is passionate about the unique role urban farming has in our cities for local food production, reconnection to food, community building and education.

 FARM MANAGER // Zag is a founding PCF board member and is an organic market farmer with a permaculture background.
 His experience is in organic, permaculture and sustainable farm practices, nourishing soil structures and local food networks.
 Michael is trained in permaculture teaching, with a focus on skilling up new farmers and developing food growing skills in the community.